 From the Wireshark traffic captures saved in Step 21:

 Is there any difference in behavior in the transmission of file a.txt with N=1624 from what you observed in the transmission of file a.txt with size N=1024?
+NO

 What is the size of the TCP segment transmitted by PC1?
-What MTU size does it conform to?
+500+66 What MTU size does it conform to?
+500

 Did you observe fragmentation?
 If so, where does it occur?
-Wireshark to detect.
+Yes, btw R1 R2 Wireshark to detect.

 Note: You will notice that even though TCP participates in the MTU probing process, the calculation of MSS value, based on the received MTU value in the ICMP error message, is incorrect.
 It sets MSS to 500, where it should set it to 500 – 20 - 20 = 460.
 This seems to be a bug in Ubuntu v18 through v20.
 This was not observed in older versions of Ubuntu, such as v16.

 Exercise 3-c.
 UDP and IPv6 Fragmentation